rubyforgood/casa/doc/LINUX_SETUP.md

 #### Creating an SSH Key Pair

-(If you are using a Vagrant VM and want to use your host OS key pair, go back up to the Vagrant instructions to see how to do that.)

 If you do not already have an SSH key pair, you can create it with the defaults with this (see [this article](https://stackoverflow.com/questions/43235179/how-to-execute-ssh-keygen-without-prompt#:~:text=If%20you%20don't%20want,flag%20%2Df%20to%20the%20command.&text=This%20way%20user%20will%20not,file(s)%20already%20exist.&text=leave%20out%20the%20%3E%2Fdev%2F,you%20want%20to%20print%20output.) for more information about this command):